 - tooth picks

-Instructions for how to make a knot bracelet
+Instructions for how to make a square knot bracelet

 Make sure that you also watch my video to see how the bracelet was made.
 (Use the triangle on the image to turn on video.
 If you are on a cellphone or other device, turn it horizontal for better viewing or head to my YouTube channel.)

 Making the knotted and fringed part of the bracelet

 I made a bracelet where I didn’t split the macrame cord but ended up liking the thinner string better.
 So that is the version I’m sharing with you today.

-Split a 120 inch of black macrame cord in half as shown below.
+Split a 120-inch piece of black macrame cord in half as shown below.
 It will most likely be a bit long in the end but better safe than sorry.

 Then you have two 120-inch pieces.
 The one will be used for the knotting of the bracelet and the other we will use now to measure around your wrist.
 I have really thin and tiny wrists so it is pointless for me to tell you how long the actual bracelet piece should be.
 To be safe add about 20 inches to the measurement of the wrist and cut a piece of that length off of the other 120-inch long piece.

 Take that piece and tape it to a hard surface.
 I also knotted the ends of all the separated macrame strings to stop them from fraying.

-Cut the ivory macrame cord into 4 inch pieces.
+Cut the short strands of ivory macrame cord into 4-inch pieces.
 I needed about 25 of them but this again depends on how big your wrist is.
 You can just cut more as you go too.

-Start with your first knot about 10-12 inches from the start because you will need a long piece to be able to add a tassel to in the end.
+Start with your first half of the knot about 10-12 inches from the start because you will need a long piece to be able to add a tassel to the end.

-Fold the left side of the string over the center string.
+Fold the left strand of the string over the center cord.

-Loop the ride side behind the left and center string as shown in the below photo.
+Loop the right strand behind the left and center strand as shown in the below photo.

 Pull everything tight for the first knot.